 b) or an untouched camera jpeg

 In the event of a tie at any stage of the judging process, the decision of head judge, Charlie Waite, shall be final.

-All winners will be notified by email and the prize presentation ceremony will be held at the National Theatre, London in December 2013.
-A list of the winners will be published on the TAV website from November 2013.
+All winners will be notified by email and an exhibition of winning entries will be held in London, opening in November 2014.
+A list of the winners will be published on the TAV website from November 2014.